aclarke500/general-store-RAG/README.md

 5. A Pandas DataFrame is returned, ready to be displayed to the user.

+### 3. Main
-<strong><li>Main</li></strong> <br> The main is compartively straightforward.
+ The main is compartively straightforward.
 It prints some ASCII art and has a while True loop for prompting the user, calling the RAG, and printing out the results.
 In case there is an error due to the LLM returning invalid JSON, this is caught and the loop continues.
 The relevant items are printed out to the user using the pandas dataframe <code>head()</code> method.
 </ol>